• Skip to primary navigation

 Pro tip: Don't worry about slightly crooked stems: they will appear perfect when flipped over.
 However, adjust any completely fallen stems.

 Step 9.
-Sprinkle a little cocoa powder on the upright meringue mushrooms to give them a freshly emerged look from a soft earth patch.
+Sprinkle a little cocoa powder on the upright meringue mushrooms to give them a freshly emerged look from a patch of soft earth.

 Yule log mushrooms on a marble board